serradura/u-observers/README.md

 This gem implements the observer pattern [[1]](https://en.wikipedia.org/wiki/Observer_pattern)[[2]](https://refactoring.guru/design-patterns/observer) (also known as publish/subscribe).
 It provides a simple mechanism for one object to inform a set of interested third-party objects when its state changes.

 Ruby's standard library [has an abstraction](https://ruby-doc.org/stdlib-2.7.1/libdoc/observer/rdoc/Observable.html) that enables you to use this pattern.
 But its design can conflict with other mainstream libraries, like the [`ActiveModel`/`ActiveRecord`](https://api.rubyonrails.org/classes/ActiveModel/Dirty.html#method-i-changed), which also has the [`changed`](https://ruby-doc.org/stdlib-2.7.1/libdoc/observer/rdoc/Observable.html#method-i-changed) method.
-In this case, the behavior of the Stdlib will be been compromised.
+In this case, the behavior of the Stdlib will be compromised.

 Because of this issue, I decided to create a gem that encapsulates the pattern without changing the object's implementation so much.
 The `Micro::Observers` includes just one instance method in the target class (its instance will be the observed subject).